Patient's Query

 Hi doctor,

-I sustained a patella fracture two months ago and I am currently undergoing physiotherapy treatment.
+I sustained a patella fracture two months ago and am currently undergoing physiotherapy treatment.
 I have attached the reports.
-Please go through it and recommend to me what to do.
+Please review them and advise me on what steps I should take next.

 Welcome to icliniq.com.